 » Faculty and students have attended conferences and presented peer-reviewed papers

-» Our students obtain summer internships at some of the most prestigious offices in the region
+» Students obtained summer internships at prestigious offices in our region and the country

-» Our graduates have found employment in the field of landscape architecture
+» Graduates found employment within the field of landscape architecture

 Richard H. Driehaus Visiting Professor in Landscape Architecture

-Leading figures in landscape architectural practice and/or education have been invited to be our Driehaus Visiting Professor for a semester.
-These professors teach an advanced-level design studio that draws upon their years of expertise in the field.
+Leading figures in landscape architectural practice and/or education have been invited to IIT’s MLA program as the Driehaus Visiting Professor for a semester.
+During their time with us, professors teach an advanced-level studio that draws upon their years of expertise in the field.